-These delicious flaky, crispy and layered Parathas are very popular in any Indian restaurant.
+These delicious flaky, crispy and layered Parathas are a perfect breakfast menu and are very popular in any Indian restaurant.
 They are also a must-have in any Punjabi menu platter.
 Preparing them are a little bit time consuming, but it is worth all the effort.
 These parathas can now be made easily at home minus the oodles of fat.
+They go very well with any side fish, yoghurt, pickle or butter.

 There are many methods of preparing these flat breads.
 I have already posted one method and here is the other one, where the rolled out dough is cut into vertical strips, stacked one over the other and folded like a Swiss roll.
 They are then rolled into a circle again and shallow fried.